 If you or someone you love has been injured on a cruise ship or tender, you need an experienced cruise ship accident lawyer in North Miami Beach on your side.
-Contact the Dante Law Firm, P.A. to learn more about all of your legal options.
+Contact cruise ship accidents attorney at Dante Law Firm, P.A. to learn more about all of your legal options.
 Call us at 1-888-920-HURT or 305-949-2526 today to discuss your case.

 Every year, more than 20 million people go on cruises around the world.
 These cruises range from 3-day Bahamas excursions to longer transatlantic voyages and they bring in more than $37 billion a year in revenue for the cruise industry.
 Cruises have become an increasingly popular mode of travel, attracting both families with small children and elderly retirees.
 In fact, every year, the cruise industry grows at a rate of 7.4% and in 2012, 13 new cruise ships debuted to accommodate the growing demand.

 While cruise ships have been relatively safe in the past, compared to other forms of transportation, they have been making headlines in recent years.
 In 2010 and 2013, two Carnival cruise ships were found adrift in the ocean after engine room fires, leaving thousands of passengers and crew members with no electricity, clean rest rooms, and sometimes food and water for days.

 Yet while this cruise ship emergency may have gotten all the publicity, there are thousands more injuries and illnesses that are contracted on cruise ships each and every year that don’t get press coverage.
 According to the Centers for Disease Control, published reviews of cruise ship medical logs revealed that each year 18% of medical visits to the ship doctor were the result of injuries sustained on the ship.
 These types of injuries mainly included slips, falls, and other premises liability accidents.
 Contact cruise ship accidents attorney today.